input-output-hk/catalyst_voices_updates/README.md

 Use this url to preview your blog post and iterate on it.
 - Once you are happy with the blog post, merge the pull request.
 - CI/CD will run again and deploy the new blog post to the main website.

+## How to update an existing (published) blog post

+- Navigate to the [posts](./source/posts/) select the blog post (*.md file) you want to update.
+- Press the `Edit this file` button.
+- Edit your content in markdown format.
+- Press the `Commit changes` button at the top right of the page.
+- In `Propose changes` dialog select `Create a new branch for this commit and start a pull request`.
+- Press `Propose changes` button.
+- Add a title and description for your pull request.
+- Press the `Create pull request` button.
+- The rest of the process is the same as adding a new blog post.

+## How to delete an existing (published) blog post

+- Navigate to the [posts](./source/posts/) select the blog post (*.md file) you want to delete.
+- Press `...` button (top right corner) and select `Delete this file`.
+- Press the `Commit changes` button at the top right of the page.
+- In `Propose changes` dialog select `Commit directly to the main branch`.
+- Press `Bypass rules and commit changes` button.
+- The blog post will be deleted from the repository and the website after the CI/CD process is finished.

 ## How to Use Markdown